HurricaneJames/rex/README.md

   }
   ```

-    * rootDir points to the components directory (JEST will automatically load the __tests__ path by default).
+    * rootDir points to the components directory (Jest will automatically load the __tests__ path by default).
     * scriptPreprocessor points to our JSX preprocessor script.
-    * umockedModulePathPatterns tells JEST not to mock out React, which we need for our components to work.
+    * umockedModulePathPatterns tells Jest not to mock out React, which we need for our components to work.
-    * testPathIgnorePatterns tells JEST to ignore our JSX preprocessor.
+    * testPathIgnorePatterns tells Jest to ignore our JSX preprocessor.
 If we had placed it in a different directory we would not need this pattern.

 4. `npm install`